SolemmaLLC/ClimateStudioDocs/docs/radianceRender.rst

 Radiance Render
 ================================================
-The ClimateStudio Radiance Render workflow supports the creation of physically based renderings using a path tracing version of the `Radiance`_ raytracer.
+The ClimateStudio Radiance Render workflow supports the creation of physically-based renderings using a path tracing version of the `Radiance`_ raytracer.

 .. _Radiance: https://www.radiance-online.org/